 Dunaliella salina was recognized as “Ancient Healthcare.”
 Algae is a nutrient-dense natural food and medicine that has been used safely for thousands of years by Aztecs, some African peoples, and South Pacific Islanders.
 Examples of popular edible algae-promoting good health used around the world include Spirulina and Chlorella.
 Dunaliella salina, however, offers many unique benefits over these other algae.

 One of this alga’s most valuable characteristics is its antioxidant effect.
-In one recent rat study, for example, markers of antioxidant activity were significantly increased in rats receiving natural beta-carotene from Dunaliella salina.
+For example, in one recent rat study, markers of antioxidant activity were significantly increased in rats receiving natural beta-carotene from Dunaliella salina.
 Another study focused on the antioxidant effects of Dunaliella salina in eye health.
 In this mouse study, researchers demonstrated that the algae could protect the cornea from UVB-induced radiation damage.
 It does so by decreasing oxidation and increasing antioxidant activity in the cornea.

 Protects from solar radiation